 Budapest is the city of the thermal baths; it is one of the European capitals where thermal bath facilities represent a daily habit of its inhabitants.
 Most of its thermal baths are historical and are characterized by elegant structures offering all the best comforts.

-Do not miss Szechenyi baths, located near Heroe’s Square, and Gellert baths, built in Liberty style and located right in the heart of Budapest; Lukacs baths date back to the 13th century and its waters have great benefits for belly disorders.
+Do not miss Széchenyi Baths2, located near Heroe’s Square, and Gellért Baths3, built in Liberty style and located right in the heart of Budapest; Lukacs Baths 4 date back to the 13th century and its waters have great benefits for belly disorders.

 The Buda Castle overlooks the city of Budapest from a hill.
 In 1987 it was declared World Heritage Site by UNESCO.
 Back in the past it was used as the residence of kings and emperors, while today it hosts the Budapest History Museum and the Hungarian National Gallery.